-If you open the finished effect in the sample content folder, you'll see that you're going to build an effect that simulates you holding a flashlight below a face.
+Download the sample content to follow along.
+If you open the finished effect, you'll see you're going to build an effect that simulates holding a flashlight below a face.

-To get started, open the unfinished version of the effect in the sample content folder.
-As you can see, the flashlight 3D model is already in the scene, but the light from the flashlight doesn't seem to reach the face.
+The flashlight 3D model is already in the scene, but the light from the flashlight doesn't seem to reach the face.
 This is because the light from the flashlight is not a light - it's actually a custom texture applied to a 3D cone.

-For this effect, we want a light that shines on a object from a particular direction - up from the flashlight - so you'll need to use a directional light.
+For this effect, we want a light that shines on an object from a particular direction - up from the flashlight - so you'll need to use a directional light.

 You should now see light shining on the face in the scene and a directional light listed at the bottom of the Scene tab.
 However, you can't see the light as an object in the scene right now.